 Conclusion

 I in no way hate PHP.
-In fact, I do actually adore it, partly because it's such a powerful web development language which has a fantastic collection of documentation on it but also because it's easy enough to your head around the problems and inconsistencies of it.
+In fact, I adore it, partly because it's such a powerful web development language with a fantastic collection of documentation on it but also because it's easy enough to get your head around the problems and inconsistencies of it.